airbus-cert/skyblue.team/content/posts/scanning-virustotal-firehose.md

 - 97% of the executions are successful
 - We send 150 samples per minute (before deduplication) to dissectors

+In term of budget, for a year of activity, it has cost less than 10k EUR, it is a given!

 # CobaltStrike

 ![Mailbox full of BEACONs](/images/817e356268d1e7620ee8746d77fa5aee336028bc.png)